 With all the distractions in the current environment—from the seemingly endless stream of bad news to constant interruptions from kids and pets—it can feel more challenging to align your team around common goals than ever.
 That said, if you don’t have all of your best people working hard on the right things, your company’s future could be at risk.
 The stakes are high, and you need a way to be sure everyone is contributing their best efforts (whatever that looks like) to the right things.

-Here are some tips for staying aligned with your team in these distracting times:
+Here are some tips for staying aligned with your remote team in these distracting times:

 - Create a focused plan.
 Now is not the time to have 15 things on your priority list.
 Get very focused with your team on a few projects that matter most.
 Leave room for handling unexpected twists and turns, and be sure the top few projects you choose are going to be the ones that will help your company most at this time.
 Maybe you need to focus completely on helping your customers, or pivot to a new market or adjust your product or service line to fit the needs of your customers.
 Some of our clients have started manufacturing PPE or offering remote services, for example.
 The key is to agree with the team on a few priorities to focus on right now and share that plan with everyone so the whole team can do what they can to make it successful.